Cuomo threatens to revoke National Grid certificate to operate

 The moratorium has rippled through the regional economy, stalling oil-to-gas conversions and new service for restaurants, big developments like the Ronkonkoma Hub, and new home construction.
 Last month, the PSC ordered National Grid to provide service to more than 1,000 customers who it said were improperly denied gas.

-“The lack of National Grid's capacity in addressing the supply and demand issue was actually exacerbated by National Grid's own actions,” Cuomo wrote in his letter this morning.
-“National Grid marketed "oil to gas conversions" which increased the gas demand (and the customer base of National Grid) in reckless disregard of the company's failure to have any future plan to meet the demand it was creating.”
+“The lack of National Grid's capacity in addressing the supply and demand issue was actually exacerbated by National Grid's own actions,” Cuomo wrote in his letter Tuesday morning.
+“National Grid marketed 'oil to gas conversions' which increased the gas demand (and the customer base of National Grid) in reckless disregard of the company's failure to have any future plan to meet the demand it was creating.”

+Cuomo's decision to revoke National Grid's charter, telegraphed in news interviews and a letter to the PSC last month, spread like wildfire Tuesday morning, leaving public officials and business leaders wondering what was next.
+For starters, some wondered which entity could quickly take it over, depending on how the process moved forward.
+One expert who estimated the value of the downstate gas system at more than $2 billion said the case could be tied up in courts "for years."

+Jeff Greenfield, vice chairman of the Nassau Planning Commission and a former LIPA trustee, broached the notion that LIPA, which owns the Long Island electric system, could take on the gas operations.

 Comments